maximilien/ragme-io/README.md

 ### ✨ New Features (Latest Release)

+- **🎯 Query Threshold Optimizer**: Automated binary search tool to find optimal `text_relevance_threshold` values for your specific document collection.
+Tests multiple query scenarios and automatically updates `config.yaml` with the best performing threshold! ⭐ **NEW!**
 - **🔧 Watch Directory Duplicate Processing Fix**: Fixed critical bug where large documents added via watch directory were being processed multiple times, creating duplicate files in storage and vector database.
 Now ensures single document creation with proper chunking! ⭐ **FIXED!**
 - **📄 Robust PDF Processing**: Enhanced PDF processing with multiple library fallbacks (PyMuPDF, pdfplumber, PyPDF2) to handle corrupted PDFs and "EOF marker not found" errors.
 Automatic PDF repair and graceful error handling! ⭐ **NEW!**
 - **🖼️ PDF Image Extraction**: Automatically extract and process images from PDF documents using PyMuPDF.
 Extracted images are processed with AI classification, OCR text extraction, and stored in the image collection with rich metadata including page numbers and PDF source information! ⭐ **NEW!**